Double Robust Variance Estimation with Parametric Working Models: Simulation Study

 \section{Simulation Study}

-A simulation study was conducted to compare the empirical properties of the influence function based variance estimator and the empirical sandwich variance estimator in conjunction with each of the three doubly robust methods discussed in Section \ref{sec:methods}.
+A simulation study was conducted to compare the empirical properties of the influence function based variance estimator, the empirical sandwich variance estimator, and the nonparametric bootstrap in conjunction with each of the three doubly robust methods discussed in Section \ref{sec:methods}.
+Simulations were conducted with $n=800$, similar to the sample size in the example in Section \ref{sec:example}.